National Bank of Canada FI Buys 860 Shares of Omega Healthcare Investors, Inc. (NYSE:OHI)

-National Bank of Canada FI raised its stake in Omega Healthcare Investors, Inc. (NYSE:OHI – Get Rating) by 1,146.7% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 935 shares of the real estate investment trust’s stock after acquiring an additional 860 shares during the quarter.
-National Bank of Canada FI’s holdings in Omega Healthcare Investors were worth $26,000 at the end of the most recent reporting period.
+National Bank of Canada FI raised its stake in Omega Healthcare Investors, Inc. (NYSE:OHI – Get Rating) by 1,146.7% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 935 shares of the real estate investment trust’s stock after purchasing an additional 860 shares during the period.
+National Bank of Canada FI’s holdings in Omega Healthcare Investors were worth $26,000 as of its most recent SEC filing.

-Several other large investors have also recently bought and sold shares of the stock.
-BlackRock Inc. raised its holdings in Omega Healthcare Investors by 3.9% in the 3rd quarter.
-BlackRock Inc. now owns 27,590,673 shares of the real estate investment trust’s stock valued at $813,650,000 after acquiring an additional 1,024,759 shares during the period.
-State Street Corp increased its holdings in shares of Omega Healthcare Investors by 14.8% during the first quarter.
-State Street Corp now owns 13,300,467 shares of the real estate investment trust’s stock worth $414,443,000 after purchasing an additional 1,715,004 shares during the period.
-Federated Hermes Inc. increased its holdings in shares of Omega Healthcare Investors by 9.5% during the third quarter.
-Federated Hermes Inc. now owns 2,817,436 shares of the real estate investment trust’s stock worth $83,086,000 after purchasing an additional 244,179 shares during the period.
-Legal & General Group Plc increased its holdings in shares of Omega Healthcare Investors by 3.1% during the second quarter.
-Legal & General Group Plc now owns 1,803,170 shares of the real estate investment trust’s stock worth $50,832,000 after purchasing an additional 54,561 shares during the period.
-Finally, Invesco Ltd. increased its holdings in shares of Omega Healthcare Investors by 39.4% during the first quarter.
-Invesco Ltd. now owns 1,733,619 shares of the real estate investment trust’s stock worth $54,019,000 after purchasing an additional 489,972 shares during the period.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Meiji Yasuda Asset Management Co Ltd. increased its stake in Omega Healthcare Investors by 0.6% in the third quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 66,685 shares of the real estate investment trust’s stock valued at $1,967,000 after purchasing an additional 394 shares in the last quarter.
+Kovack Advisors Inc. grew its holdings in shares of Omega Healthcare Investors by 11.3% during the third quarter.
+Kovack Advisors Inc. now owns 8,966 shares of the real estate investment trust’s stock valued at $264,000 after buying an additional 913 shares during the last quarter.
+Belpointe Asset Management LLC grew its holdings in shares of Omega Healthcare Investors by 71.9% during the third quarter.
+Belpointe Asset Management LLC now owns 18,429 shares of the real estate investment trust’s stock valued at $543,000 after buying an additional 7,708 shares during the last quarter.
+Osborne Partners Capital Management LLC grew its holdings in shares of Omega Healthcare Investors by 1.3% during the third quarter.
+Osborne Partners Capital Management LLC now owns 170,755 shares of the real estate investment trust’s stock valued at $5,036,000 after buying an additional 2,183 shares during the last quarter.
+Finally, AE Wealth Management LLC grew its holdings in shares of Omega Healthcare Investors by 62.7% during the third quarter.
+AE Wealth Management LLC now owns 33,628 shares of the real estate investment trust’s stock valued at $992,000 after buying an additional 12,957 shares during the last quarter.
 63.58% of the stock is owned by institutional investors.

-OHI has been the topic of several recent research reports.
-Robert W. Baird lowered their target price on shares of Omega Healthcare Investors from $32.00 to $29.00 in a report on Friday, January 13th.
-Raymond James lowered their target price on shares of Omega Healthcare Investors from $35.00 to $33.00 and set an “outperform” rating on the stock in a report on Wednesday, February 15th.
-Citigroup lowered their target price on shares of Omega Healthcare Investors from $30.00 to $28.00 and set a “neutral” rating on the stock in a report on Wednesday, February 22nd.
-Credit Suisse Group reaffirmed an “underperform” rating and set a $25.00 target price on shares of Omega Healthcare Investors in a report on Friday, March 31st.
-Finally, StockNews.com upgraded shares of Omega Healthcare Investors from a “sell” rating to a “hold” rating in a research report on Saturday, April 8th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $30.22.
+A number of brokerages have recently issued reports on OHI.
+Robert W. Baird reduced their price objective on shares of Omega Healthcare Investors from $32.00 to $29.00 in a report on Friday, January 13th.
+Raymond James reduced their price objective on shares of Omega Healthcare Investors from $35.00 to $33.00 and set an “outperform” rating for the company in a report on Wednesday, February 15th.
+StockNews.com upgraded shares of Omega Healthcare Investors from a “sell” rating to a “hold” rating in a report on Saturday, April 8th.
+Credit Suisse Group restated an “underperform” rating and set a $25.00 price target on shares of Omega Healthcare Investors in a report on Friday, March 31st.
+Finally, Citigroup cut their price target on shares of Omega Healthcare Investors from $30.00 to $28.00 and set a “neutral” rating on the stock in a report on Wednesday, February 22nd.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Omega Healthcare Investors has a consensus rating of “Hold” and an average price target of $30.22.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, February 15th.
-Investors of record on Monday, February 6th were paid a dividend of $0.67 per share.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, February 15th.
+Shareholders of record on Monday, February 6th were paid a $0.67 dividend.
 This represents a $2.68 dividend on an annualized basis and a yield of 9.65%.
-The ex-dividend date was Friday, February 3rd.
-Omega Healthcare Investors’s dividend payout ratio is presently 149.72%.
+The ex-dividend date of this dividend was Friday, February 3rd.
+Omega Healthcare Investors’s payout ratio is 149.72%.

 Omega Healthcare Investors Profile